icopy-site/awesome/docs/awesome/guitarspecs.md

 - Lipstick Tube
 - Jazzmaster

-*Wide Humbucker (same as Seymourduncans "Trembucker" or Dimarzios "F-spaced Hambucker") can be used for guitars with larger sting distance with standard "Humbucker Routing".
+*Wide Humbucker (same as Seymourduncans "Trembucker" or Dimarzios "F-spaced Hambucker") can be used for guitars with larger string distance with standard "Humbucker Routing".
 Measure from the middle of the high string to the middle of the low string, directly over the pickup.
 If the distance is greater than two inches or 50mm, go for a Wide Humbucker.

 Exact specifications can be found on the manufacturer's website like:
 > [bareknucklepickups.co.uk](https://www.bareknucklepickups.co.uk/support#dimensions) - dimensions